T4GLTD/IIoT/HOL/IOTHubPiHackathon/1B/index.md

   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_sensors.jpg" />
 </p>

-Briefly explain other buttons?

-* E.g. A button does?
-* Reset will 'reboot' your device (but will retain WiFi settings or running programs)
+* Reset button will 'reboot' your device (but will retain WiFi settings or running programs)

 ------------------------------